am-work/terra-homework/README.md

     it to stdout.
 * Once you have created a wallet (and saved a copy of its private key), send yourself some Luna using https://faucet.terra.money/.
-* Add your new private key to `keys.terrain.js`.
-Just add a new entry called "myKey" (or whatever name you want, really) similar to the keys that are already there.
+* Copy the file `keys.terrain.js.sample` to `keys.terrain.js`.
+Then add your new private key to `keys.terrain.js`.
+Just add a new entry called
+  "myKey" (or whatever name you want, really) similar to the keys that are already there.
 You'll need to remember the name "myKey" for later commands.
-  **NOTE:** If you are pushing your code to a public repo, make sure to add `keys.terrain.js` to `.gitignore` to avoid leaking your new private key!
+  `keys.terrain.js` should NEVER be pushed to public repo (that is why it is in `.gitignore`) to avoid leaking your new private key!
 You should treat your private key just like a password since anyone that has it will be able to take your balance from the blockchain.
 NEVER publish your private keys, even if they are only used on testnet!